President of the Swiss Confederation

 The president of the Swiss Confederation, also known as the president of the confederation, federal president or colloquially as the president of Switzerland is, as primus inter pares among the other members of the Federal Council, the head of Switzerland's seven-member executive branch.
 Elected by the Federal Assembly for one year, the officeholder chairs the meetings of the Federal Council and undertakes special representational duties.

 First among equals, the president of the Confederation has no powers over and above the other six councillors and continues to head the assigned department.
 Traditionally the duty rotates among the members in order of seniority; the vice president of the Federal Council assumes the presidency the year after the officeholder's tenure.
 The president of the Confederation is not the head of state because the entire Federal Council is the collective head of state.

 The constitutional provisions relating to the organisation of the Federal Government and federal administration are set out in Section 1 Organisation and Procedure of Chapter 3 Federal Council and Federal Administration of the Title 5 Federal Authorities of the Swiss Federal Constitution at articles 174 to 179.
 Article 176 specifically relates to the presidency.

-The current president is Karin Keller-Sutter, since 1 January 2025.
+The current president is Guy Parmelin, since 1 January 2026.